What we'd do for a commercial cleaning company.

 - Ongoing

-Weekly reporting on opportunities (not opens).
+Weekly reporting on opportunities rather than opens.
 Segments that produce get scaled; angles that don't get cut.
 'We just renewed' replies logged with dates and worked ahead of the next window; no-shows chased until they rebook or close out.

 The math